Himanshuiiit/todo-list/README.md

 # todo-list
-A app to make the to do list made using EJS.
+A app to make the to do list.
+Made using EJS.